 Wise called Undersecretary of State Sumner Welles on September 2.
 Welles, feigning surprise and never letting on that the State Department had tried to stop Wise from receiving the news, poured cold water on Riegner’s telegram.
 He told Wise the Jews were being deported for “war work.”

 Welles already knew the truth, from many other reports the administration had received.
 As recently as July 21, for example, the U.S. consulate in Stockholm, Sweden, sent the State Department a report from Polish officials listing the number of Jews “executed by the Germans” during the previous year: 60,000 in Vilna, 40,000 in Latvia and Estonia, 84,000 in White Ruthenia, 100,000 in Kiev.
-No reasonable person could consider such killings to be the kind of spontaneous atrocities that accompany all wars.

 Nonetheless, Welles asked Wise to keep the Riegner information out of the press while the State Department investigated.
 Wise agreed, and Welles and his colleagues began investigating–very, very slowly.
 For example, it was not until three weeks later, on September 23, that the State Department asked the Vatican if it had any information about the mass killings.
 A curt reply from Rome mentioned only unverified reports about unspecified “severe measures against non-Aryans.”